mikeczech/cs294-dqn-atari/README.md

 ./go deploy
 ./go sync
 ```
-This operation will use Terraform and [Ansible](https://www.ansible.com/) to create a new EC2 instance based on the [Amazon Deep Learning Base AMI](https://docs.aws.amazon.com/dlami/latest/devguide/overview-base.html).
+The first command will use Terraform and [Ansible](https://www.ansible.com/) to create a new EC2 instance based on the [Amazon Deep Learning Base AMI](https://docs.aws.amazon.com/dlami/latest/devguide/overview-base.html).
 Note that you might need to request a limit increase for p2.xlarge instances first.
+The second command synchronizes the remote machine with the local one.

-To login to the newly created EC2 instance, run
+To login to the freshly created EC2 instance, run
 ```bash
 ./go ssh
 ```

-Now you are logged in to a [Tmux](https://wiki.ubuntuusers.de/tmux/) environment which provides all the operations of this repository (e.g. run *./go run src/train\_dqn.py* to start the training).
+Now you are logged in to a [tmux](https://wiki.ubuntuusers.de/tmux/) environment which provides all the operations of this repository (e.g. run *./go run src/train\_dqn.py* to start training).

 ## Terminate all AWS Resources after Training